young, 2 mm

 a small species with low parapodia that end well before the tip

 of the foot.
-The body and parapodia range from bright green to mottled
+The body and parapodia range from bright green through mottled

-green and white with occasional faint blue flecks.
+green and white to solid white.
+Occasionally, they have faint blue flecks.
 There are small,

 Elysia pusilla may